Migrating to the cloud

 There has been a lot of talk about the challenge’s organisations are faced with when migrating to cloud.
 These challenges can be mitigated by engaging with a cloud provider like ANS that has experience working with other NHS Trusts in helping the fast track elements of their cloud transformation journey.

-If you’re looking to get up and running in cloud quickly and securely, our Cloud Start framework lets you do just that.
+If you’re looking to get up and running in cloud quickly and securely, simply fill in the form and we’ll be in touch to get started.

 Alternatively, to hear from one of our customers that has already moved to the cloud, check out our video case study with the Royal Brompton and Harefield NHS Foundation Trust in which Joanna Smith, CIO discusses what inspired the Trust to move to cloud, how they started their cloud journey and how they have managed the operational shift.